-White Label Event Apps: What You Need to Know
+Private-label Event Apps: What You Need to Know

-Get ready for the future of event apps.
+Get Ready for the Future of Event Apps

 How quickly can an entire industry change?
-On July 10, 2008 at Apple’s annual Worldwide Developer’s Conference (WWDC), Steve Jobs revealed the Apps Store—a marketplace for creating and downloading applications on the iOS operating system.
+On July 10, 2008 at Apple’s annual Worldwide Developer’s Conference (WWDC), Steve Jobs revealed the Apps Store — a marketplace for creating and downloading applications on the iOS operating system.
 Within days, companies around the world began working to capitalize on this innovation.

 Soon the words Twitter, Uber, Lyft, WeChat, Kik and Facebook would become inseparable from the mobile phone.
 In fact, Facebook’s Mark Zuckerberg went so far as to maintain a “mobile-first” strategy for the multi-billion dollar social network—something that other companies subsequently adopted.

-According to a study by Event Manager Blog, 40% of event professionals are already using event apps and according a poll conducted by Bizzabo, over 80% of the event professionals were already using an event app.
+According to a study by Event Manager Blog, 40% of event professionals are already using event apps and according to a poll conducted by Bizzabo, over 80% of the event professionals were already using an event app.

-On June 5th, 2017 at Apple’s WWDC, Phil Schiller (SVP of Marketing at Apple) announced an update to the App Store that forced mobile developers to completely rethink how they approach white label event apps.
+On June 5th, 2017 at Apple’s WWDC, Phil Schiller (SVP of Marketing at Apple) announced an update to the App Store that forced mobile developers to completely rethink how they approach private-label event apps.
 The resulting ruling holds huge implications for event technology providers and buyers, and it also holds one valuable lesson whose significance will remain for for years to come.

-In this guide, readers will learn about the white label event app landscape, the direction that it is heading in and the massive change that is responsible for this new direction.
+In this guide, readers will learn about the private-label event app landscape, the direction that it is heading in and the massive change that is responsible for this new direction.
 This guide includes data and visualizations covering the state of the events industry.
 For instance, did you know that the majority of conference goers use iPhone apps?